Virtua’s mobile services bring needed healthcare to under-resourced communities

 As a Healthy People 2030 Champion, Virtua has demonstrated a commitment to helping achieve the Healthy People 2030 vision of a society in which all people can achieve their full potential for health and well-being across their lifespans.
 ODPHP recognizes Virtua, along with other Healthy People 2030 Champions, as part of a growing network of organizations partnering with ODPHP to improve health and well-being at the local, state, and tribal levels.

-In addition, Virtua’s Pediatric Mobile Services Unit travels to medically underserved areas and provides children under six with the health services they need, including check-ups, vaccinations, screenings, and dental care.
+In addition, Virtua’s Pediatric Mobile Services Unit travels to areas with limited access to medical services and provides children under six with the health services they need, including check-ups, vaccinations, screenings, and dental care.

 Likewise, through an affiliation with the New Jersey Cancer Education and Early Detection (NJCEED) Program, Virtua offers free cancer screenings to underinsured and uninsured people in Camden and Burlington Counties.
 In the spring of 2023, Virtua will expand its mobile fleet and offer more screenings with the launch of a new Mobile Health and Cancer Screening Unit.
 The new unit, which will be equipped with state-of-the-art 3D mammography and a patient exam room, will also offer access to breast exams, gynecologic exams, pap tests, colorectal screenings, and prostate exams.
 Like the aforementioned programs, the new Mobile Health and Cancer Screening Unit is supported by philanthropy.